Homeowner.ca

 We are transparent about how we earn revenue.
 Homeowner.ca includes affiliate links within our product reviews and recommendations.
 When you click through and make a purchase, we may earn a commission at no additional cost to you.
 This revenue supports our editorial operations — it does not determine our conclusions.
 For more detail on how affiliate links work, see our How Homeowner.ca Works page.

-We prioritise accuracy over speed.
+We prioritize accuracy over speed.
 We would rather publish a thorough, well-researched article later than rush something incomplete to publication.
 Our readers rely on us for decisions that affect their homes, their families, and their finances.
 We take that responsibility seriously.

 We correct our mistakes.
 If we publish inaccurate information, we correct it.
 If product specifications change, regulations are updated, or new information comes to light, we update our content.
 We welcome reader feedback and treat it as an essential part of maintaining accuracy.
 For more detail on our correction practices, see our Editorial Policy.